dakrone/cheshire/README.md

 Cheshire is right up there with clj-json.
 Benchmarks for custom encoding coming soon.

-## Known Issues
-- Any number (besides a BigInt or BigInteger) that gets encoded will wrap if it is below -2^31 or above 2^31 - 1, use BigIntegers if you need to encode a very large number.
-This only effects clojure 1.3-beta1.

 ## Future Ideas/TODOs
 - <del>move away from using Java entirely, use Protocols for the custom encoder</del> (see custom.clj)